Fishest/school/_posts/2010-05-06-final-project-result.markdown

    *This is an in depth overview of most of the maximum-flow algorithms approaches as well as a comparison to their performance and trade-offs.*

-*  TODO More efficient s.t. min cuts implementations
-*  Any other papers?

 Technical Description
 ------------------------------------------------------------

-Before starting the segmentation algorithm, the user is expected to supply a **boundary cost map** that contains meaningful boundaries between neighboring pixels.
+Before starting the segmentation algorithm, the user is expected to supply a *boundary cost map* that contains meaningful boundaries between neighboring pixels.
 The authors state that an edge detection output will suffice for the majority of cases.
 This mapping is then inverted, normalized, and converted to a directed graph where each pixel is represented by a node in the graph.
 To facilitate the s.t. min-cuts algorithm, I only